How to Find a Consultant - and save $$$ too!

 • Look for relevant experience and capabilities

-• Contact propsects and ask tough questions
+• Contact propsects by phone and ask tough questions

 About the author